weina1117/weina1117.github.io/_posts/2016-11-17-algorithms4-javasetup.md

 $ wget http://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/BinarySearch.java
 ```

-* vim to the file, here should be noticed that you should change something in
+* vim to the file, here should be noticed that you should be changed something in
   here:

 you will see `package edu.princeton.cs.algs4` that should be change to